How to Remove/Delete Directory in Linux (Full Guide) - Qiling

 Use the -delete option with a severe warning.

 The find command line is evaluated as an expression.
-If you upload the -delete option first, the command will delete the entirety under the beginning factors you targeted.
-Constantly test the command first without the -delete option and use -delete as the final alternative.
+If you upload the -delete option first, it will delete everything under the targeted directories.
+Always test the command first without -delete, then use -delete as the final option.

 Recover Deleted Directory in Linux with Data Recovery Software

-To recover deleted directories in Linux using data recovery software is by far the easiest and most convenient way of recovering deleted directories.
-You can retrieve the deleted files in Linux using Deep Data Recovery; it is a one-stop solution to all your problems.
-The tool is easy to use and time-saving.
-It is compatible with all versions of Linux, including MX Linux, Manjaro, Linux Mint, Ubuntu, Debian, and more.
+Recovering deleted directories in Linux is easiest with data recovery software, and Deep Data Recovery is a one-stop solution.
+This tool is easy to use and time-saving, and is compatible with all Linux versions, including MX Linux, Manjaro, Linux Mint, Ubuntu, Debian, and more.

-Deep Data Recovery can recover all deleted files, pictures, documents, and videos after deleting, formatting, partition loss, OS crash, virus attack, and other data loss scenarios.
-It covers various features like Deleted file recovery, Formatted Recovery, Raw Recovery, and Nas data recovery.
+Deep Data Recovery can recover deleted files, pictures, documents, and videos after deletion, formatting, partition loss, OS crash, virus attack, and other data loss scenarios, offering features such as deleted file recovery, formatted recovery, raw recovery, and NAS data recovery.

 You can follow the steps below to complete the recovery:

 Step 2.
-This software will detect your IP and Port automatically.
-You need to input the user name and password.
-If the IP address or Port is not right, you can correct it manually.
-Then, click "Connect Now".
+This software will automatically detect your IP and Port, but you'll need to input your user name and password.
+If the detected IP or Port is incorrect, you can manually correct it and then click "Connect Now".

 Select file types that you want to recover

 Step 3.
-After successfully connecting to your Linux device, Qiling recovery software will start scanning the disk to find all lost and deleted files.
-When the scan process completes, click "Filter" > "Type" to specify lost file types.
+After connecting to a Linux device, Qiling recovery software will scan the disk to find lost and deleted files, and then allow users to filter the results by file type.

 choose the recovered data type